gisinnovationmy/Feature-Transfer-Tool-/README.md

 ## Support

-We’ve just started and implemented only basic functionality.
-We plan to extend the list of services and add new functionality.
+We've just begun and have implemented basic functionality so far.
+Our goal is to expand the range of services and introduce new features.

-We will be grateful for feedback.
-Pull-requests are welcome at Github.
+We appreciate any feedback, and pull requests are welcome on GitHub.

-Check user guide to get started or ask general questions and comments in the discussion section.
+To get started, refer to the user guide, or you can ask questions and share comments in the discussion section.